 I’ve been trying to write this post for months without realising what I was attempting to say.
-There’s another post coming, about inclusive body positivity, but today I want to talk about yearning to feel alive.
-I talk about my mental health in this post (content warning!) but it’s more about how I’m finally beginning to feel more than just crushing depression.
+It got mixed up in my head with another post, about inclusive body positivity, which is coming soon (edit January 2020: I still haven’t written this post).
+However, I think I’ve untangled everything enough to know that today I want to talk about yearning to feel alive.

 “Start spreadin’ the news, I’m leavin’ today